graphql/foundation.graphql.org/content/news/2020-04-03-how-and-why-playground-and-graphiql-are-joining-forces.md

 Last year, these original engineers handed over to the graphql foundation three repositories: GraphiQL, `codemirror-graphql` and the `graphql-language-service` packages.

 Fast forward to now, and GraphiQL is now used by GraphQL implementations in dozens of languages, as well as hundreds of frameworks and runtimes.
 It's used for everything from HTTP operations, to querying local schemas, data science tools, and even for data transmission for IOT platforms.
-You'll find it in the AWS dashboard, Github developer tools, and many more places we are honored to see this library used.
+You'll find it in the AWS dashboard, GitHub developer tools, and many more places we are honored to see this library used.

 ### Enter Playground